Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 TBC has always grown alongside me.
 At first it was about internships and first jobs, then about landing the next role and negotiating pay.
 Now it’s evolved again.

-Out of all this strategy work came a full framework for how I want to guide confused high-achievers: not just the Job Hunting Accelerator, but also 2 new programs I’ve been testing behind the scenes for years: Masters Abroad Accelerator (which is all about landing a masters abroad) and Career Growth Accelerator (which is all about getting on the promotion path at your current workplace).
+Out of all this strategy work came a full framework for how I want to guide confused high-achievers: not just the Job Hunting Accelerator, but also 2 new programs I’ve been testing behind the scenes for years: Masters Abroad Accelerator (which is all about landing a masters abroad) and Career Growth Accelerator (which is all about getting on the promotion path).

 2025 is the year I’m finally formalizing and launching them.